-That gentleman stated, that the society had drawn upon them annually, about 700 half yearly bills from missionaries for their salaries: that the expense of postage was very great; and that when appointed secretary, and he had once seen the hand-writing of each missionary, he sent them a circular, that they need not in future advise the drawing of their bills.
-Now if a communication so essential to accuracy, and which would also present the opportunity to the missionaries to make a report of their exertions was suppressed, it is easy to conceive how the interest would tend to die away between men at a distance, whose communications are thus restricted; but, on the other hand, imagine an active and intelligent body of upwards of 300 of such men, encouraged to make such reports as might reasonably be expected from men of their intelligence, and with such duties, and all those reports coming to a common centre; and the mass of valuable and various knowledge that would be brought together, may be in some degree conceived.
+The effects of these suppressive rates are not witnessed Society for the Propagation of by the many subscribers to these various and useful institute Gospel in tutions, but it is matter of great regret to its executive Foreign Parts officers to see the efforts that are made, and the usefulness of the society, so grievously suppressed-the extent to which this suppression goes, is shown in some degree by the examination of one of the officers of the Society for the very great; and that when appointed secretary, and he had once seen the hand-writing of each missionary, he sent them a circular, that they need not in future advise the drawing of their bills.
+Now if a communication so essential to accuracy, and which would also present the opportunity to the missionaries to make a report of their exertions, was suppressed, it is easy to conceive how the interest would tend to die away between men at a distance, whose communications are thus restricted; but, on the other hand, imagine an active and intelligent body of upwards of 300 of such men, encouraged to make such reports as might reasonably be expected from men of their intelligence, and with such duties, and all those reports coming to a common centre; and the mass of valuable and various knowledge that would be brought together, may be in some degree conceived.